-INTERVIEW WITH KAYOKO SUZUKI
+INTERVIEW WITH KAYOKO SUZUKI (FAN MAKER)

 Kayoko Suzuki is an Ogishi, a traditional Japanese folding-fan maker.
 She is the second-generation master of her fan making studio, Junsendo, where she makes fans the traditional way with some updated technology to stay current and open new possibilities to this old art.

 We at Experience Suginami Tokyo heard out about her specialty studio right here in Suginami, so with her enthusiastic cooperation we had a discussion about the rarity of the art in today’s society as well as the history and future of Junsendo.